 A few weeks back we reported that the name of a horse running in the Preakness on Saturday, Tiger Walk, was a wink toward the Plains; his owner is Under Armour CEO and trillionaire friend of Auburn Kevin Plank.

 But the reason I knew about the first racehorse I ever associated with Auburn wasn’t because he had some Auburn-y name, it was because he was owned by Auburn grads.
 By itself, that doesn’t sound so special—plenty of people have owned plenty of racehorses, and I’m sure plenty were probably Auburn grads.
-But only a few folks owned Seattle Slew, one of the greatest racehorses ever, and they definitely were Auburn grads.
+But only a few folks owned Seattle Slew, one of the greatest racehorses ever (there’s a documentary and everything), and they definitely were Auburn grads.
 Or at least two of them were (there were four altogether), husband and wife Jim and Sally Jones Hill, who met at Auburn in the early 60s.

 Jim was a vet student and rodeo rider.
 Sally was the niece of some famous harness racing jockey.
 The both grew up around horses.
 The became pals with Karen and Mickey Taylor who in the early 70s had just decided to get into horse racing.
 Jim became their vet.
 When he saw Slew for the first time, he reportedly remarked: “If this isn’t a race horse, my name isn’t Jim Hill.”
 His name is Jim Hill.
 They bought Seattle Slew together.
 The rest is thoroughbred history.

 The Kentucky Derby.
 The Preakness.
 Belmont Stakes—in 1977, Seattle Slew won’em all, the Triple Crown, the tenth of eleven horses to do so, and he remains the only one to ever do it undefeated.
 And it probably wouldn’t have happened had Jim Hill not graduated from Auburn, which taught him to be a leg man.